 Hiking with Kids in Marin: Rush Creek Open Space Preserve

-Hiking with small children is a great way to get them into the outdoors and introduce them to nature, but it can be a bit of a challenge.
-Small legs seem to tire out faster than larger ones, and when they outgrow both the stroller and the backpack it's best to seek out some shorter hikes with few hills that the whole family can enjoy with a minumum of complaining.
+Hiking with children is a great way to get them into the outdoors and introduce them to nature, but it can be a bit of a challenge.
+Small legs seem to tire out faster than larger ones, and when they outgrow both the stroller and the backpack it's best to seek out some shorter hikes with few hills or elevation changes that the whole family can enjoy with a minumum of complaining.
 One of our favorite easy family hikes can be found at Rush Creek Open Space Preserve, on the northern end of Novato.

 This 552-acre preserve features wide and gentle trails that are perfect for families.
 They're easily manageable with an off-road capable jogging stroller, and kids' bikes should be able to tackle the fire roads with ease.
 You'll share the trails with plenty of hikers, mountain bikers, and horseback riders, as well as birders checking out the countless shorebirds and waterfowl that make their homes in the adjacent wetlands.

 The main fire roads and multi-use trails skirt the wetlands and offer great views as well as plenty of shade.
 You can also head off into the hills onto the Bahia Ridge Trail.
 Either way, you can tailor your hike to the abilities of the hikers, and there's plenty to see on a short out-and-back or loop hike with the kids.
 We think it's especially appealing during the winter, when there are plenty of birds to watch and it's lush and green.

 While Rush Creek Preserve can seem like its a world away from the commotion of the outside world, its main trailhead is only a few yards from Highway 101, off of Binford Road near the Atherton Avenue/San Marin Drive exit.
 It's a little incongruous to have freeway traffic zipping by as you begin your hike, but the proximity of 101 definitely makes it easy to get to.
 If you're willing to venture a little further afield, there are additional trailheads to the east off Bugeia Lane and in Novato's Bahia neighborhood at Bahia and Topaz Drives.